Joining Hands: How Women’s Collectives are Transforming the Culture of West Africa

 The Paris Institute of Political Studies - Sciences Po

-The Paris Institute of Political Studies (Sciences Po) students are working with Équilibres et Populations (EquiPop), a partner NGO that empowers young feminist collective action on the health and rights of women and girls throughout West Africa.
+The Paris Institute of Political Studies (Sciences Po) students worked with Équilibres et Populations (EquiPop), a partner NGO that empowers young feminist collective action on the health and rights of women and girls throughout West Africa.

-Coordinated by Sciences Po’s Gender Studies Program (PRESAGE) and hosted by the Projets Collectifs, the project is being led by graduate students under the supervision of a faculty advisor.
+Coordinated by Sciences Po’s Gender Studies Program (PRESAGE) and hosted by the Projets Collectifs, this project was led by graduate students under the supervision of a faculty advisor.
 EquiPop was created by a team of doctors and journalists in 1993.
 It combines social mobilization and policy, project development, technical assistance and support, and partnership building in order to improve the health and rights of women and girls around the world.

 Deliverables and Impact